 Adaptability enabled me to adjust to our daily struggle and keep my family afloat.
 Without this competence I would have been unable to recognize that I have the internal resources to deal with these daily challenges.

 I try to remember that the conditions are temporarily different, and look for ways to minimize the impact of the whole situation.
 This allowed me to take off my heels and executive hat and collect water, look for charcoal or firewood, reorganize the housework, and re-plan significant activities.

 My intention was not to adapt to being without electricity forever.
 Adaptability is not conformism; this ability allowed me to adjust to the situation, awakening the possibility to learn from it.

 In the less stressful moments, I took advantage of positive outlook.
 In particular, I used a visualization micro-technique which I repeated whenever I considered it necessary.
 Very intentionally, I focused on the situation I wanted to be in; I imagined it, I gave it color and feeling.
 I knew that my brain would not know whether this was imaginary or real.
 This sense of focus gave me more time to talk with my daughters, to sit around a candlelit table game, and pick up books I had begun reading.

 I also put together a plan to stick to my current goals.
-For example, to keep up my learning commitment for the EI Coaching Certification, I found a way to charge my phone, and in the moments in which I had telephone service, to update my learning team about my situation, schedule meetings, and anticipate alternatives in case the situation was repeated or extended.
+I found a way to charge my phone, and in the moments in which I had telephone service, to update my learning team about my situation, schedule meetings, and anticipate alternatives in case the situation was repeated or extended.